MedDataMuse/MedDataMuse/README.md

 🔄 Adaptable & Transferable Skills: My expertise is readily adaptable and transferable to any professional domain or activity

-✅ Transparent & Understandable Work: I deliver clear work, with well-documented methodologies that are comprehensible even to non-statisticians
+✅ Transparent & Understandable: I deliver clear work, with well-documented methodologies that are comprehensible to non-statisticians

 ### 🎯 My core strengths: